 The entirety of their preparation for cases is different than the way anyone else does it.

 The research Mark has put into litigation science, communication theory, presentation practices, and persuasion techniques is unparalleled.
 His driving force is to move the jury from knowledge to motivation when making their decision.
 He notes that some of what he’s learned is based on information that he’s sought out — but some of it is purely wisdom learned by experience over the years.

 Ultimately, knowing what to do is not enough.
 You must be wise in how you do it.
 This is an idea Mark lives by, that has truly proven to be successful for him in his practice.

 3. Know Thyself and Be Authentic

 The more we know and understand ourselves, the more honest we will be with ourselves.
-Not only is this an important idea to understand in life, but it’s also something that translates in front of a jury.
+Not only is this an important idea to understand in life, but it’s also a vital piece of law firm advice, as something that translates in front of a jury.

 All jurors seek authenticity — everyone does.

 People are able to sniff out disingenuous intentions — and when they do, they’ll discount everything you say.
 So Mark says he works hard to be authentic to who he really is at all times.
 Although this means people won’t always agree with him, he knows they will respect him for telling what he believes is the truth.